 You can find not only your nearest park, but also the exact location of the cherry trees (see on location photos of cheering clouds of sakura in the ‘virtual tours’ section), so no time wasted.
 Woohoo!
 An invaluable guide, considering how large our London parks are.

 By way of thanking Fran for rounding up this incredible info, why not grab a copy of her East-West Fusion murder mystery, The Cherry Blossom Murder (Josie Clark in Japan Mysteries)? (amazon associate link).

 Cherry Blossom Trees on London Streets

 Are there any cherry trees on the streets near you?
-We are lucky enough to pass five trees – all in bloom in differing delicate pinks) on our three minute walk to our local primary school, right here in leafy old Tottenham.
+We are lucky enough to pass five trees – all in bloom in differing delicate pinks) on our three minute walk to our local primary school, right here in leafy old Tottenham (see pic below).

-If you want to get to know your local street trees of all types, the fortuitously named tree expert Paul Wood released his smashing guide to street trees in London, including tips on where to spot cherry blossom on urban streets, in 2017.
-A 2020 version will be released on March 28, 2020 & is available for pre-order now: London’s Street Trees 2020: A Field Guide to the Urban Forest (amazon associate link).
+If you want to get to know your local street trees of all types, the fortuitously named tree expert Paul Wood has compiled a smashing guide to street trees in London, including tips on where to spot cherry blossom on urban streets.
+London’s Street Trees 2020: A Field Guide to the Urban Forest (amazon associate link).

 Love Japanese gardens?
-There are lots of lovely Japan-inspired gardens in London.
+There are lots of lovely Japan-inspired gardens all over Britain.
 We are so lucky!
-I’d recommend your check out this article for more on the topic (including a list of Japanese gardens in the UK open to the public):
+I’d recommend you check out this article for more on the topic (including a list of Japanese gardens in the UK open to the public):

 Hey!
 Thanks for reading!
 Are you learning the Japanese language?
-Did you know JapaneseLondon.com connects learners with wonderful 1-1 native-speaking private Japanese tutors, right here in London?
+Did you know JapaneseLondon.com connects learners with wonderful 1-1 native-speaking private Japanese tutors?
 Learn more here.